Code-Institute-Submissions/return-my-coffee/testing.md

 After deeming these warning undetrimental to the overall functionality of my project, I decided to ignore these warnings.

+- JShint flags two *undefined variables* in `email.js`:
+    - `emailjs`
+    - `bootbox`

+    - As both variables are required by third party resources and work as intended, I have decided to ignore this warning.

 - All typos in the code that were found by JShint were corrected.